-This Easy Tex Mex Chile is full of rich flavors from the Anaheim chilies, onions, tomatoes, black beans, garlic and the special smoky Chipotle Chile sauce.
+This Easy Tex Mex Chili is full of rich flavors from the Anaheim chilies, onions, tomatoes, black beans, garlic and the special smoky Chipotle Chili sauce.

 Plus, without any meat, it’s a fabulous meal all by itself.
 But if you have leftovers, well hey, this is the time to use them.
 In my case, I had leftover pork from a roast that I had made, so I cubed it and added that in.